 If you have determined that an adult bird needs rescuing, follow the instructions below for catching and transporting the bird to a wildlife rehabilitator.

-How to catch a hurt bird
+How to catch a hurt bird (always wear gloves when handling wildlife)

 There are a great many situations in which you may find an injured bird.
 Here’s how to catch a bird in different situations: